 Sever's disease often occurs in children and teens.
-If your child is experiencing foot or ankle pain, see one of our podiatrists at Dr. Kane & Associates, P.C.
+If your child is experiencing foot or ankle pain, see one of our podiatrists from Dr. Kane & Associates, P.C.
 Our doctors can treat your child’s foot and ankle needs.

 Sever’s disease is also known as calcaneal apophysitis, which is a medical condition that causes heel pain I none or both feet.
 The disease is known to affect children between the ages of 8 and 14.

 Sever’s disease occurs when part of the child’s heel known as the growth plate (calcaneal epiphysis) is attached to the Achilles tendon.
 This area can suffer injury when the muscles and tendons of the growing foot do not keep pace with bone growth.
 Therefore, the constant pain which one experiences at the back of the heel will make the child unable to put any weight on the heel.
 The child is then forced to walk on their toes.